agentbellnorm/hello-led/README.md

 # Experimenting with hardware on raspberry pi

 ## What is this?
-Cross compiling to Raspberry pi 4 from Macbook Air M2
+* Cross compiling to Raspberry pi 4 from Macbook Air M2
+* Interacting with gpio

 ## Setup